-The Northern Irishman went on to lament his side's defending at Estadio de Luz, citing nervousness as the cause for the porous back line.
+The Northern Irishman went on to lament his side's defending at Estadio de Luz, citing nervousness as the cause for their porous back line.